-Saype was born as Guillaume Legros in 1989 in Belfort (France) and currently lives in Bulle (Switzerland).
+Saype was born as Guillaume Legros in 1989 in Belfort, France, and currently lives in Bulle, Switzerland.
 Self-taught artist, he begins painting at the age of fourteen through graffiti.
-Rapidly, he works between the street and his studio, and exposes his first works in gallery at the age of sixteen.
+Rapidly, he works between the street and his studio, and at the age of sixteen has his first gallery exhibition.
+Saype is a pioneer of the land art movement with his gigantic biodegradable paintings on grass associated with a strong social message.
+He is represented by MTArt Agency and he was considered one of the most influential personalities of the cultural world by Forbes (30 under 30), in 2019.

-More recently, Saype made a huge land art painting dedicated to the refugee association SOS Mediterranée in Paris – a 15 000 sq m 100% biodegradable painting on the Champ de Mars, just under the Eiffel Tower.
-His project made waves with features in BBC News, Financial Times, CNN, The Guardian, The Economist etc.
+The artist is known for pushing the limits of his field and, in 2016, created the biggest land art painting in the world: 10,000 square meters in Leysin, Switzerland.
+More recently, Saype worked on the land art painting dedicated to the refugee association SOS Mediterranée, in Paris (exceeding the previous record) – a 15 000 sq m 100% biodegradable painting on the Champ de Mars, just under the Eiffel Tower.

-For Saype, art must be a tool furthering social advances and helping social conflicts.
-‘Our lives and acts are traces that we leave behind in this world, we must make them meaningful’ – Saype.
-He considers his work as a way to share his vision of the world and to invite us to wonder about our deep nature, our spirit, our place on earth and in the society.
+The impressive frescos are inextricably linked to a social and political cause as for the artist ‘our lives and acts are traces that we leave behind in this world, we must make them meaningful’.
+Saype considers his work as a way to share his vision of the world and to invite us to wonder about our deep nature, our spirit, our place on Earth and in society.

 Land Art and Brands